TonyM1958/FoxESS-Cloud/README.md

 Custom periods can be configured for specific times if required:
 + f.custom_periods: charging from 02:00 to 05:00, no off-peak or peak times

-A complete list of the tariffs available is held in f.tariff_list
+A list of the tariffs is held in f.tariff_list

-The active tariff in held in 'f.tou_periods'.
-Another global variable 'f.force_charge' can be set if you want your battery to be held for the whole of the charge period.
-The default settings are:
+The active tariff in configured in 'f.tou_periods'.
+The default setting is:

 ```
 f.tou_periods = f.octopus_flux
-f.force_charge = False
 ```

 Note: when TOU is applied, energy values are estimated using the Riemann sum of the 5 minute power values over a day.
 This means the results vary by up to 10% from the daily totals reported without time of use.